 - NSF certified

 - Great with harder food

 - Not rust-resistant

 Miyabi is an authentic Japanese knife made from forged blades.
 The full tang enhanced the handle with a triple-rivet system.
-A combination of Japanese made, and German steel makes it one of the most desired knives among the cooking enthusiasts.
+A combination of Japanese-made and German steel makes it one of the most desired knives among cooking enthusiasts.

 The knife blade is made with specially formulated German steel.
 The steel contains high carbon.
 Forging of the steel, while making the blade, makes the metal more fine-grained for better durability.

 Edges of the Blade are 9 to 12-degree beveled for a precise cut and better honing.
-Rounded spine blade is thin to ensure sharpness.
+The rounded spine blade is thin to ensure sharpness.
 However, the ultra-thin design compromises the toughness of the knife.

 Miyabi knife is perfect for almost every kitchen job except boning.
 This blade shape makes it challenging to work on the bones.